📥 Receive messages

 Media Files

-When people send you media - images, voice messages, and documents - WAHA saves it in the file storage.
-In your application you must download it and use it as you want to.
-You can find the URL in media.url field.
+When people send you media - images, voice messages, and documents - WAHA saves them in the file storage.
+In your application, you must download these files and use them as needed.
+You can find the URL in the media.url field.

 For example, you can get the webhook like this with media value (we’ve skipped other fields):